andradjaafara/dengue_spatiotemporal_climate_indonesia/README.md

 # Spatiotemporal analysis of dengue incidence in Indonesia: periodicity and wavelet analysis

-Code repository for manuscript: spatiotemporal analysis of dengue incidence + climate in Indonesia
+Code repository for manuscript: Spatiotemporal analysis of dengue incidence in Indonesia: periodicity and wavelet analysis

 ## R Environment and Package Dependencies